clairestovall/CryptoKittyCase/README.md

 It will also display whether your cats are "fancy" or "exclusive," if appropriate.
 Due to API constraints, you can display up to 12 kitties at a time.

 Use the following example and set your address.
-You can find your address at the top of your profile page on the CryptoKitties site.:
+You can find your address at the top of your profile page on the CryptoKitties site:
 ```html
 <!DOCTYPE html>
 <html>